andrew/ultimate-awesome/README.md

 - [awesome-react-three-fiber](https://github.com/gsimone/awesome-react-three-fiber) - 🍕 A loose collection of cool r3f links, gifs, people, stuff.
 - [awesome-tpm](https://github.com/kuchin/awesome-tpm) - A curated and opinionated list of resources for Technical Program Managers.
 - [awesome-logical-query](https://github.com/neuralgraphdatabases/awesome-logical-query) - A collection of resources on the topic of Complex Logical Query Answering.
+- [awesome-data-poisoning-and-backdoor-attacks](https://github.com/penghui-yang/awesome-data-poisoning-and-backdoor-attacks) - A curated list of papers & resources linked to data poisoning, backdoor attacks and defenses against them (no longer maintained).
+- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.
 - [awesome-egypt-opensource](https://github.com/mfouad/awesome-egypt-opensource) - Curated list of awesome opensource projects started and maintained by Egyptian developers.
-- [awesome-data-poisoning-and-backdoor-attacks](https://github.com/penghui-yang/awesome-data-poisoning-and-backdoor-attacks) - A curated list of papers & resources linked to data poisoning, backdoor attacks and defenses against them (no longer maintained).
+- [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
-- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-java-datum](https://github.com/CleverFan/awesome-java-datum) - Java学习资料总结，包括教学视频，电子书以及一些网站等.
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [awesome-python-models](https://github.com/grundic/awesome-python-models) - A curated list of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.